towersvault/shinpokered/README.md

 - Made many TextIDs close when pressing A instead of releasing A
 - Binoculars can no longer pause the overworld by holding A from the wrong side
 - Applied the pokeyellow fix for in-game trade evolutions
+- Can no longer get blocked at the cinnabar gym door

 #Bugfixes